- 2 Bedrooms

 The Rental Process

-Vacation homes are often owner operated or managed by rental management companies.
-For property owners not directly involved with the management of their vacation home, management companies are instrumental in helping guests with booking, check-in, housekeeping, and any routine service problems that may arise.
+The majority of vacation homes in Hilton Head are privately owned and many are represented by well-known local property management agencies.
+For owners not directly engaged in the management of their rental home, management companies are critical in helping families with booking, check-in, house cleaning services, and any routine service issues that may arise.

-Before you start to book "Condo w/ soaring ceilings, a deck, lagoon views, & shared tennis", go through our short list of issues to consider.
+Before you decide to book "Condo w/ soaring ceilings, a deck, lagoon views, & shared tennis", go through our short list of factors to consider.

 Decide on Your Budget